PavithranMS/CRYPTOGRAPHY-AND-NETWORK-SECURITY-LAB/README.md

 The server takes plaintext and a key as input, encrypts the message, and sends it to the client.

 CLIENT:
-The client receives the encrypted message, decrypts it using the same key, and prints the output.
+The client receives the encrypted message, decrypts it using the key, and prints the output.

 LIST OF PROGRAMS: (SERVER - CLIENT)